I struggled with abandonment issues for a large part of my life.

 Sometimes our abandonment issues have little to do with our childhood.

-If our partner leaves us, we feel empty and lost because we have literally been giving away little pieces of yourself.
+If our partner leaves us, we feel empty and lost because we have literally been giving away little pieces of ourselves.

 Keep your own identity and stay true to who you are.

-What truly helped me overcome my fear of abandonment was working on my self-esteem.
+What truly helped me overcome my fear of abandonment was working on my self-esteem and self-worth.

-Having high self-esteem doesn’t mean that people won’t come and go in your life.
-What is does mean it that someone leaving you won’t be soul-destroying.
+Having high self-worth doesn’t mean that people won’t come and go in your life.
+What it does mean is that someone leaving you won’t be soul-destroying.

 One thing I have realized over the years is that someone leaving me often wasn’t really about them.